baiden/ALC4Phase1/README.md

 Activity C is your profile, it contains an ImageView which should display your photo, TextViews showing your name, Track, Country, Email and Phone Number.

+Giving this project a start won't be bad :)

 <a href="https://imgflip.com/gif/35jfrx"><img src="https://i.imgflip.com/35jfrx.gif" title="made at imgflip.com"/></a>
 <a href="https://imgflip.com/gif/35jhij"><img src="https://i.imgflip.com/35jhij.gif" title="made at imgflip.com"/></a>
 <a href="https://imgflip.com/gif/35jk86"><img src="https://i.imgflip.com/35jk86.gif" title="made at imgflip.com"/></a>